Strawberry Matcha Freezer Cups layered with creamy green matcha and fresh strawberry filling on a marble surface

 Because these strawberry matcha freezer cups are completely no-bake, they come together quickly with minimal cleanup.

-At the same time, freezing sets the layers beautifully, creating a firm yet creamy texture that’s easy to enjoy straight from the freezer.
+Freezing creates a firm yet creamy texture that’s easy to enjoy straight from the freezer.

-A Balanced Matcha Flavor That Feels Fresh, Not Bitter
+A Smooth Matcha Flavor That’s Never Bitter

 Sponsored Content